Motion Graphics Designer Jobs in USA with Visa Sponsorship

 Does a motion graphics designer role qualify as a specialty occupation for H-1B purposes?

 It can, but it's not automatic.
 USCIS requires that the position normally requires at least a bachelor's degree in a specific field.
 Roles at established studios or agencies where a design or animation degree is a genuine prerequisite tend to qualify.
-Generic creative roles where any degree is accepted are harder to sponsor under H-1B.
+Generic creative roles where any degree is accepted are harder to sponsor under H-1B visa.

 What degree do I need to get sponsored as a motion graphics designer?